xiv/teleport/rfd/0043-kubeaccess-multiparty.md

 the session transitions to a `RUNNING` state.
 This involves initiating the connection to the pod and setting up the shell.
 Finally, all clients are multiplexed onto the same input/output streams.

+All participants are able to enter input and will see the input/output from all other participants.

 ##### Transition 2: `RUNNING -> TERMINATED`

 When the shell process created on the pod is terminated, the session transitions to a `TERMINATE` state and all clients